 herbs for garnish, like dill, parsley or cilantro

 – place the short ribs in a large pot. cut the onion in half and place half of it in the pot along with the carrot, peppercorns and bay leaves. cover everything with 4 cups of water, a little more if not covered all the way. bring to a simmer and then cook on low heat covered for an hour.

-– meanwhile peel the beets and chop them into match stick size pieces. dice the potatoes and set aside (you can do skin on of off, I don’t mind it on).
+– meanwhile peel the beets and chop them into match stick size pieces. dice the potatoes into big chunks and set aside (you can do skin on of off, I don’t mind it on).

 – cut the other half of the onion into thin half moons. heat the oil in a skillet on medium heat. cook the onions on medium low, slowly until they start to turn soft and lightly brown, then add the garlic. cook about 8-10 more minutes. set aside.

 – once the meat has cooked for an hour and softened, remove the carrot and onion. either strain the broth and place the liquid and meat back in or try and pick out the peppercorns and bay leafs with tongs and a spoon (what I did). add the beets and potatoes and simmer covered for another 30-45 minutes until the beets and potatoes have cooked.

 – add the onions. add the beet kwas and lemon juice and stir well. you can take out the meat to serve and chop the more meaty parts into small pieces, it’s quite fatty usually and hard to leave in the soup whole.